AzureAD/microsoft-authentication-library-for-js/lib/msal-node/docs/caching.md

 * a **client interface**, which implements `get` and `set` operations on the persistence server (Redis, MySQL etc.).
 * a **partition manager**, for reading from and writing to cache with respect to a given **partition key**.

-Please refer to the [RedisTestApp](../../../samples/msal-node-samples/RedisTestApp/README.md) for an implementation.
+Please refer to the [RedisTestApp](../../../samples/msal-node-samples/RedisTestApp/README.md) for a sample implementation.

 > :bulb: We recommend you to obtain performance metrics for cache operations, such as **cache retrieval duration** and **cache hit ratios** in your applications.
 This would give you a reliable picture of how your app scales over time.
 For instance, to measure how much time MSAL spends in `acquireToken*` calls, you can use Node's [performance measurement API](https://nodejs.org/api/perf_hooks.html)s along with the `fromCache` property in [AuthenticationResult](https://azuread.github.io/microsoft-authentication-library-for-js/ref/modules/_azure_msal_common.html#authenticationresult) class:
 >